-The Company has no significant interest-bearing liabilities except for bank and other borrowings and lease liabilities, details of which have been disclosed in Notes 29 and 30 respectively.
+The Company has no significant interest-bearing liabilities except for other borrowings and lease liabilities, details of which have been disclosed in Notes 29 and 30 respectively.

-The Company has no significant interest rate risk during the year.
+The Company has no significant interest rate risk during both years.

 Foreign currency risk